 In 1996, the government announced that the site of the Bidadari Cemetery has been ear-marked for future housing developments.
 The exhumation of the graves began in 2002 and the site was opened as a temporary park space in 2006.

-HDB announced plans for the future Bidadari housing estate in August 2013 and NHB will be working closely with HDB and NParks to relocate and integrate the Memorial Garden with the proposed Regional Park in the estate.
+HDB announced plans for the future Bidadari housing estate in August 2013 and NHB will be working closely with HDB and NParks to relocate and integrate the existing memorial garden with the future Bidadari Park in the estate.

 NHB will also be working with HDB to incorporate other heritage elements into the planning of the future Bidadari housing estate.
 These commemorative initiatives are part of NHB’s efforts to foster place identity and community belonging.